 - You have a timeframe in which you must choose one or of those presented options.

-- The decision has been made and you wither have made a productive/beneficial/accurate decision or you have made a detrimental/unproductive/inaccurate decision.
+- The decision has been made, and you either have made a productive/beneficial/accurate decision or a detrimental/unproductive/inaccurate one.

 Let's explore this concept further with an example:

-- Decision Options: You’re driving on the highway and you’re not familiar with area and which exit get off on.
+- Decision Options: You're driving on the highway and unfamiliar with the area and which exit to get off on.

-- Action taken: Using the prior knowledge you have of navigation and what the GPS gives you decide to get off.
+- Action taken: Using your prior knowledge of navigation and what the GPS gives, you decide to get off.

-- Result of the decision: It was the correct exit and you get to your destination on time.
+- Result of the decision: It was the correct exit, and you arrived on time.

-So now that we know how decision-making works let’s talk about how we can train it.
-Now like with any other type of training decision making can be improved.
-The goal is to put yourself in a position to make decisions but in a less than preferable state.
+Now that we know how decision-making works let's talk about how we can train it.
+Now like with any other type of training, decision-making can be improved.
+The goal is to put yourself in a position to make decisions but in a less preferable state.

-For example, if had a deck of playing cards and flipped over two random cards and asked which one was higher you’d probably be able to do this pretty easily.
-If I were to say pick up the higher card in less than 1 second, this could a little more pressure.
-I could take it even further by saying if the higher card is odd pick up with your left hand and if it is even or a face card use your right hand.
+For example, if you had a deck of playing cards, flipped over two random cards, and asked which one was higher, you could do this quickly.
+If I were to pick up the higher card in less than 1 second, this could cause more pressure.
+If the higher card is odd, pick it up with your left hand, and if it is even or a face card, use your right hand.
 All these added elements play a role in challenging how the decision is made.

-With FITLIGHT® we can take these decision-making variable to a different level!
-By lessoning the time out, varying the colors used or even how we position the light, we can increase the difficulty of making the decision.
-The added benefit to being able to vary the difficulty is that we can measure the efficiency of the process.
-The average time can give us a tangible measure of how long did it take for you to process all the given details of the decision and execute it accurately.
+With FITLIGHT®, we can take these decision-making variables to a different level!
+By lessening the time out, varying the colors used, or even how we position the light, we can increase the difficulty of making the decision.
+The added benefit of being able to vary the problem is that we can measure the efficiency of the process.
+The average time can give us a tangible measure of how long it took you to process all the given details of the decision and execute it accurately.

-This drill involves quick decision making that ranges from the color presented, hand used or even number on card.
+This drill involves quick decision-making that ranges from the color presented, hand used or even the number on the card.

-Drill requires: 3 FITLIGHTS®, 6 MindBody1 Cards (or any type of colored card red, yellow, green or blue with numbers such as Uno Cards)
+Drill requires: 3 FITLIGHTS®, 6 MindBody1 Cards (or any colored card red, yellow, green, or blue with numbers such as Uno Cards)

-Participant completes drill in forearm plank position for set amount of time
+Participant completes drill in forearm plank position for a set amount of time.

 Duration: 6-12 Hits Timeout: 1.5 secs-3 secs Delay: .5 secs-1.5 secs

-- Light activates either red, yellow, green or blue and the participant then flips any card of their choice over.
+- The light activates either red, yellow, green, or blue, and the participant then flips any card of their choice over.

-- If the color of the card matches the color of the light the participant deactivates with their left hand and if the color of the card doesn’t match then they use their right hand to deactivate.
+- If the color of the card matches the color of the light, the participant deactivates with their left hand, and if the color of the card doesn't fit, they use their right hand to deactivate.

-- The participant resets back to the plank position and repeats these steps until the sequence is completed.
+- The participant returns to the plank position and repeats these steps until the sequence is completed.

-The client is to remain in plank position during the entire light sequence.
+The client will remain in the plank position during the entire light sequence.

-As with any training aspect, overload is key to progressing.
-By varying the times or task to attend to you can make this drill more difficult.
+As with any training aspect, overload is vital to progressing.
+Varying the times or tasks to attend to you can make this drill more challenging.
 Below are ways to progress from simple to more complex.

-To make the drill slightly more difficult you can change the directions of which hand to use to deactivate the light every set.
-This keeps the participant from getting to use to one set of directions.
+To make the drill slightly more complex, you can change the directions of which hand to use to deactivate the light every set.
+This keeps the participant from getting used to one set of directions.

-By lowering the amount of time the participant has to react you put them in a greater “fight or flight” situation.
-The likeliness for error increases as they tend to over analyze what to do.
+Lowering the time the participant has to react puts them in a greater "fight or flight" situation.
+The likeliness of error increases as they tend to overanalyze what to do.